Italo1994/Italo1994/README.md

 ### Bachelor of Information Technology and enthusiastic for Web Technologies

-- 🔭 I’m currently studing at Federal University of Rio Grande do Norte, in the Bachelor of Information Technology.
+- 🔭 I have a bachelor's degree in information technology from Federal University of Rio Grande do Norte
-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently studying React, Angular, Typescript and Spring Framework
 - 👯 I’m seeking to collaborate on open source projects and to be more active in communities!!!
-- 💬 Ask me about entrepeneurship and innovation
+- 💬 Ask me about technology, entrepeneurship and innovation
 - 📫 How to talk to me: italo1994 --> ( Discord )